 Osteopathy.
 What is it?

-Osteopathic treatment is enjoyable and effective.
-Techniques include manipulation, deep tissue massage and stretching.
+Osteopathic treatment is enjoyable and effective for the whole family.
+Techniques include manipulation, deep tissue massage, spinal adjustments and stretching.
 Back pain, neck and shoulder pain, headaches, leg and hip pain, foot and ankle pain, wrist and arm pain, frozen shoulder, trapped nerves, slipped disc, carpal tunnel syndrome, and many other conditions can be relieved quickly and often permanently.

 Osteopaths seek to restore the optimal functioning of the body, where possible, without the use of drugs or surgery.
 Osteopathy is based on the principle that the body has the ability to heal itself with a little help.
 It is suitable for almost anyone and can contribute to the treatment and management of a wide range of conditions.

 Osteopathy is a Primary Care Profession - meaning that patients come and see us instead of their GP.
 Patients may be referred by their doctor, or may opt to see an osteopath independently.
 Being granted Primary Care status gives us similar status to a doctor or dentist and, more importantly, guarantees that you receive the equivalent, high level of protection.
 If when we meet we consider your condition would be better seen by your GP we will tell you.
 If we consider your condition is in urgent need of medical attention, we will ensure you are seen immediately by a doctor.